Mangamura: Launch and rise to popularity

+Shutdown and arrest

 On April 13, 2018, the Japanese government announced its plans to begin considering measures to block traffic to piracy sites from the country, and requested internet service providers in the country to stop providing access to the three piracy sites named, including Mangamura.
 This move was criticized by a number of legal professionals and ISP industry groups, including the Japan Internet Providers Association, who deemed it in violation of the right to secrecy of communications guaranteed by Article 21 of the Japanese constitution.
 On April 17, the Mangamura website became inaccessible.
 It has been speculated that operator of the website may have closed it themselves.